 - People With Physical Disabilities: People with disabilities, especially wheelchair users, may not be able to move out of the way in time or hold off closing doors.
 The same goes for people using crutches or walkers.

 - Small Children: Door sensors may not detect the presence of children that are too small.
 If they fall over, they risk getting caught between the doors or hit by a swinging door.

 - Elderly People: The elderly may not be able to hold off a door that closes too soon.
 Moreover, even the slightest impact with a sliding door can cause them to fall over.
 Falls are dangerous for the elderly as they can easily cause head and bone injuries.

 - Patrons Carrying Multiple Bags: People carrying multiple bags may not be able to react fast enough in case an automatic door malfunctions.
 People wrangling bags and small children are also at risk.

 The Legal Duty of Property Owners and Automatic Door Manufacturers

-Every property owner is fully responsible for ensuring all patrons' reasonable safety and security on their property.
-They must ensure that their sliding doors are property maintained by:
+Every property owner is fully responsible for ensuring all patrons’ reasonable safety and security on their property.
+They must ensure that their sliding doors are properly maintained by: